 Are Distribution Points Slowing Down Your SCCM?

 However, larger, more frequent updates coupled with an explosion of devices in the workplace has brought IT back to moving at a snail’s pace when it comes to updates.
-But instead of the bottleneck being the speed of a human, now the bottleneck is your distribution points.
+Instead of the bottleneck being the speed of a human, now the bottleneck is your distribution points.

 In an enterprise network, a distribution point is used to store files such as an update that are then sent out to the rest of your devices.
 Once you send the update file to the distribution point, thousands of your devices then try to access that one file at the same time, choking your network while delaying the time it takes to distribute the update to every device.